FlaviaBallabene/FlaviaBallabene/README.md

 ### 👩‍💼🚀 About Me: From Business to Bytes!
 <div align="justify">

-I'm not your typical Full Stack Developer; I'm a professional who worked with amazing people and companies worldwide, ranging from startups to giants like Apple and Allianz.
-These experiences prepared me for my next exciting challenge.
-Now, I'm ready to transition into a career as a full-stack developer, driven by passion and continuous learning.
-After all, it's never too late for a change.
+I'm not your typical Full Stack Developer; I come from a background in marketing, where I had the privilege of working with incredible teams and companies around the globe, from scrappy startups to industry leaders like Apple and Allianz.
+These experiences have shaped my perspective and prepared me for a role that combines creativity, strategy and technology.
+Fueled by passion and continuous learning, I’m proof that it’s never too late to embrace new skills and expand your horizons.

 </div>